daxcore/mkdocs-obsidian-interactive-graph-plugin/README.md

 # Docker
 Adapt the `.env` and `mkdocs.yml` files to your needs. `DEV=ON` will rebuild the `mkdocs-obsidian-interactive-graph-plugin` from local files.
 If `DEV != ON` the upstream packages of PyPI will be used.
 Build and start the Docker container via `docker compose up --build [-d]`.

+# Limitations
+There is a bug in ECharts library in pinch to zoom feature (https://github.com/apache/echarts/pull/21068), but it seems like they will not fix it.
+Anybody can fix it by its own, by downloading the current version of the javascript library and patching via diff of the pull-request and use this in the mkdocs configuration.
+May another good idea could be, to not use the ECharts library...
+There is another project like this, that uses D3 library instead of ECharts: https://github.com/develmusa/mkdocs-network-graph-plugin including some more improvements.

 # References
 * https://www.mkdocs.org/
 * https://squidfunk.github.io/mkdocs-material/